Elucidating the Inter-system Crossing of the Nitrogen-Vacancy Center up to Megabar Pressures

 Despite these successes, our microscopic understanding of the NV center under pressure remains relatively nascent, with two broad sets of open questions.
 First, it is generally believed that the stress environment must be carefully managed in order to enable high-pressure NV quantum sensing [Fig.~\ref{fig:nv_quantum_sensing}(b)]~\cite{batalov2009low, tetienne2012magnetic, ernst2023modeling, ernst2023temperature}.
 As an example, the NV's optical contrast depends sensitively on its crystallographic orientation relative to the culet~\cite{bhattacharyya2024imaging, wang2024imaging, mai2025megabar}.
 However, the underlying reasons for this sensitivity---and whether more optimal stress conditions exist---remain unclear.
 Second, a multitude of experiments across a variety of conditions~\cite{hilberer2023enabling, bhattacharyya2024imaging}, have all observed the puzzling \textit{inversion} of NV contrast under pressure [Fig.~\ref{fig:nv_quantum_sensing}(c)]~\cite{bhattacharyya2024imaging}.
 On one hand, this inversion complicates signal extraction from the NV center; on the other, it may offer metrological advantages of its own.
 Taken together, these questions point to the importance of developing a microscopic framework for understanding and predicting the properties of NV centers in a generic stress environment.

 In this Letter, we combine an extensive set of first principles calculations with high-pressure NV experiments on three different culet orientations [i.e.~(100)-, (110)- and (111)-oriented anvils].
-Our \emph{ab initio} simulations allow us to estimate two crucial sets of NV parameters as a function of the stress tensor: (i) the inter-system crossing (ISC) rates and (ii) the spin polarization in the ground-state manifold.
+Our \emph{ab initio} simulations allow us to estimate two crucial sets of NV parameters as a function of the stress tensor: (i) the rates of inter-system crossing (ISC), which is a non-radiative transition between electronic states with different spin multiplicities and (ii) the spin polarization in the ground-state manifold.
 This enables us to propose and analyze a microscopic model that characterizes the NV's optically-detected magnetic resonance (ODMR) contrast under general stress conditions.
 Our main results are two fold.
 For stress environments which preserve the $C_{3v}$ symmetry of the NV center, we predict that the optical contrast is mainly determined by the ``upper'' inter-system crossing rate, $\Gamma_\text{ave}$ [Fig.~\ref{fig:optical_cycle}(a)].
 To test these predictions, we directly compare to DAC measurements exhibiting a range of different hydrostaticities [Fig.~\ref{fig:contrast_symmetry_preserving}(b)]~\cite{hilberer2023enabling, dai2022optically, bhattacharyya2024imaging, wang2024imaging}.
 For symmetry-breaking stresses, we uncover a subtle interplay between the stress-induced spin-orbit coupling (SOC) and the Jahn-Teller (JT) effects of the NV center.
 This interplay causes a non-monotonic response of the NV center's ``lower'' ISC rate, $\Gamma^\text{lower}_z$ [Fig.~\ref{fig:optical_cycle}(b)] as a function of stress (Fig.~\ref{fig:contrast_symmetry_breaking}), and ultimately produces an unconventional polarization mechanism that yields the observed contrast inversion.
 While our \emph{ab initio} simulations focus on the (100)-oriented culet, our proposed mechanism for contrast inversion should also apply to both (110)- and (111)-oriented culets.
 To this end, we perform experiments on both of these anvil cell geometries and indeed observe the predicted contrast inversion (Fig.~\ref{fig:positive_contrasts}).